codepath/android_guides/Replacing-Enums-with-Enumerated-Annotations.md

   @Retention(RetentionPolicy.SOURCE)
   // Enumerate valid values for this interface
   @StringDef({ FILTER_BLUE, FILTER_RED, FILTER_GRAY })
-  // Create an interface for validating int types public @interface FilterColorDef { }
+  // Create an interface for validating String types public @interface FilterColorDef { }
   // Mark the argument as restricted to these enumerated types public FilterColorDescriptor(@FilterColorDef String filterColor) {